etrommer/bikex/index.md

 - We can transport up to 1 tent + 1 piece of luggage to Grünefeld.
 There is no return transport.
 - Label your luggage with your name and address.
 - Leisurely pace.
 We don't race and we stay with the slowest riders.
-- If you have any questions please join our Telegram group: [https://t.me/joinchat/OOwbQd5xRctiMTYy]()
+- If you have any questions please join our Telegram group: [telegram]()

 **Get going with us!
 We look forward to seeing you.**